brendengerber/invoice-app/README.md

 ```

-### Endpoint: Get User Paid Invoices
+### Endpoint: Get Paid Invoices
-* Description: Gets all paid invoices associated with a logged in user
+* Description: Gets all paid invoices associated with a logged in user.
 * Notes: The property "invoice.status" must be set to "paid" to populate.
 * Path: `/invoices/paid`
 * Method: GET